calwjones/DESD/README.md

 ## System Overview

 This project implements a marketplace platform for the Bristol Regional Food Network (BRFN).
-The system connects local producers with customers through an online marketplace where producers can list available produce and customers can browse and place orders.
+The system connects local producers with customers through an online marketplace where producers can list produce, customers can browse and place orders, and logistics staff can manage deliveries.

 The system design is based on business process models developed during Term 1.
 These diagrams guided the architecture of the Django application and helped identify the key actors and interactions within the system.

 ## Business Process Models